 The links sent in Link to Journey SMS messages are Journey Links.
 A Journey Link leads to the most recently accessed Web Page within an existing Journey.
 It is capable of doing so because it contains a unique Journey identifier in the URL path.

-For a deeper dive into how to conceptualize and use Journey Links, see Linking to Journeys.
+For a deeper dive into how to conceptualize and use Journey Links, see Linking to Sessions.

 Why send this link as a separate text message?

 Most apps that process and display SMS messages come with a previewing functionality that displays a thumbnail of the associated web page when a link is sent.
 However, in order to do so, the link usually has to be sent as its own isolated SMS message.
 In sending this link as a separate text message, we're making it easier for the end user to see a preview of the application before clicking on the link, ultimately resulting in a better use experience.